JamesEConnor/NanoGeno2017/README.md

 # NanoGeno2017

-Alex Kantor and James Connor's 2-week attempt at a NaNo GeMo AI.
+Alex Kantor and James Connor's 2-week attempt at a NaNoGenMo AI.
 It's a work in progress...

 Just tell the generator how many sentences you want, and that many completely random sentences will be created.